Jesutimilehin-Onayemi/Jesutimilehin-Onayemi/README.md

   *   Predicting whether SpaceX will reuse the first stage of their rocket launches.
 [Here](https://github.com/Jesutimilehin-Onayemi/Capstone-Project)
   *   Playing it smart in the wellness industry by analyzing smart device fitness data to help unlock new growth opportunities for Bellabeat.
 [Here](https://github.com/Jesutimilehin-Onayemi/Playing-it-Smart-in-the-Wellness-Industry-with-Data-Science)
 - Some of my other projects are:
-- *   Building algorithms such as; Linear Regression, KNN, Decision Trees, Logistic Regression, SVM to predict whether there will be rainfall the following day
+- *   Building algorithms such as; Linear Regression, KNN, Decision Trees, Logistic Regression, SVM to predict whether there will be rainfall the following day.
+[Here](https://github.com/Jesutimilehin-Onayemi/Rain-prediction-in-Australia-with-Machine-Learning)
+  *   Predicting Health care costs for people using Neural Networks.
+[Here](https://github.com/Jesutimilehin-Onayemi/Predicting-Healthcare-costs-for-people-using-Neural-Networks)

 <!---
 Jesutimilehin-Onayemi/Jesutimilehin-Onayemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.